 In order words, all the values related to a row are physically stored next to each other.

-Examples of a row-oriented DBMSs are MySQL, Postgres and MS SQL Server.
+Examples of a row-oriented DBMS are MySQL, Postgres, and MS SQL Server.

 In a column-oriented DBMS, data is stored like this: